Cold or Allergies? How to Diagnose the Fall Sniffles

 “Antibiotics won’t improve your runny nose and congestion symptoms, whether they are due to allergies or a virus infection,” says Dr. Snyder.
 “If symptoms continue for more than one to two weeks or you are concerned you may have the flu, talk with your doctor about what may be causing your symptoms.”

-For more information on treating a cold or allergies, or to schedule an appointment with a Beth Israel Deaconess Medical Center doctor, visit bidmc.org.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+For more information on treating a cold or allergies, or to schedule an appointment with a Beth Israel Deaconess Medical Center doctor, visit bidmc.org.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio